 * If your children are a great distance away, and there's no chance of seeing them over the holidays, consider sending them a cassette tape with you reading them a holiday story.
 This may be accompanied by a book of stories.
 Try to select something just beyond their level of reading, but not too difficult for them.

 * Above all, remember that things may change.
 If this year is extremely difficult in trying to make satisfactory arrangements, other years might not be.
 Keep the door open for positive change.

 The stress of being at odds with a cultural tradition can color this time of year for all of us.
 It is a difficult time for all separated and divorced families - even those who have seemingly trouble-free shared parenting arrangements.
 We each must do what we can to assure our children have a joyful holiday - and here is where our humanity is tested: how much do we give up of what we truely want for ourselves?

 In the end, we must each find our own way through the difficult weeks ahead.
 It may help to remember that it's better to give than receive, however tough that might be in the midst of conflicted emotions.

-The leadership of Equal Rights for Fathers wants to extend to all members our sincere wish for a most joyous and meaningful holiday
+Equal Rights for Fathers wants to extend to all members our sincere wish for a most joyous and meaningful holiday